OhNoItSJoe/the-2am-guide-to-openwrt/README.md

 ## Introduction
 ### What the hell is OpenWRT?
-In every router, there is a chip running linux and a custom interface of whatever manufacturer, AVM (Fritz!Box), Netgear, Asus, TP-Link, to just name a few of thousands.
+In every router, there is a chip running **linux** and a custom interface of whatever manufacturer, AVM (Fritz!Box), Netgear, Asus, TP-Link, to just name a few of thousands.
-OpenWRT is a completlty open source firmware and user interface that can do more than all of those together, because it can basically do whatever you want.
+**OpenWRT** is a completlty **open source firmware** and user interface for consumer routers and even professional grade devices that can do more than all of those together, because it can basically do whatever you want.
 If that's a good idea?
 That's something you have to decide.
 Because Linux isn't free.
 You have to pay attention.

 ### Preconfiguration